smartcontractkit/.github/actions/llm-action-error-reporter/README.md

           # ref to smartcontractkit/.github repository to load the prompt from.
 Defaults to main.
           # Usually used during development.
           workflow-ref: ''
-        with:
-          # state of the workflow that evoked this workflow
-          parent-workflow-conclusion: ${{ github.event.workflow_run.conclusion }}
-          # replaces the last comment made by github-action bot if true, creates another comment otherwise
-          # **WARNING**: may overwrite bot comments if you have multiple workflows that comments on the PR
-          edit-comment: true
-          gh-token: ${{ github.token }}
-          openai-model: 'gpt-4-turbo-2024-04-09'
-          openai-api-key: ${{ secrets.OPENAI_API_KEY }}
 ```

 # Configuration Example